our blessing, our grace

 In the days after Grace’s diagnosis, I’d begun researching neural tube defects in an attempt to understand what the rest of my pregnancy would look like.
 I would stay up late into the night searching for stories of truth and hope for our journey ahead.
 We leaned into our pain, called out in faith, and made a conscious decision that we were not going to become consumed by a diagnosis we couldn’t change.

-The nature of a terminal diagnosis is that it creates a yearning to preserve your days, as if to make up for the future you won’t have.
+The nature of a prenatal diagnosis of a life-limiting condition is that it creates a yearning to preserve your days as to make up for the future you won’t have.
 We were facing death and began living life backwards, given every day with Grace was unknown and ultimately limited.
 How much love can we give?
 How will we make the most out of our days?
 How does the diagnosis change things?
 This is what death asks of you; this is what we began asking ourselves.
-If the diagnosis gave us anything it was a lesson in being profoundly present and learning how to truly cherish now as the gift that it is.
+If the diagnosis gave us anything it was a lesson in being profoundly present and learning how to truly cherish each moment as the gift that it is.

 CARRYING GRACE TO TERM

-We gave thanks for each day we were given to experience her.
-I began carefully making important decisions.
-The monogrammed blanket I would wrap her in, the special scent we would bathe her with, the soft nightgown she would wear, what books we would read, the keepsakes we would make, and the photographs we would have taken.
-The special keepsakes were more for me than for her; after all, everything Grace ever needed in this life I was giving her.
+We felt sincere gratitude for each day we were given to experience her.
+I began carefully making important decisions for labor, delivery, and the moments following her birth.
+The monogrammed blanket I would wrap her in, the special scent we would bathe her with, the soft nightgown she would wear, what books we would read, the keepsakes we would make, the photographs we would have taken, and how we were going to honor her body with dignity.

 Our precious Grace Elisabeth was born the night of Thursday, May 21st at 9:13pm weighing 4 pounds 9 ounces, measuring 17 inches, and lived a beautiful 10 hours and 32 minutes skin-to-skin on my chest until taking her final breath Friday morning at 7:45am.